MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-vat-group.md

 ---
-title: The VAT Group Management Extension | Microsoft Docs
+title: The VAT Group Management Extension
-description: You can engage with other businesses to form a VAT group, and act as either a member or representative of the group when reporting VAT.
+description: 'You can engage with other businesses to form a VAT group, and act as either a member or representative of the group when reporting VAT.'
 author: bholtorf
 manager: annbe
 ms.service: dynamics365-business-central